KdotJPG/Simple-Biome-Blending/README.md

 ### Limitations

+- Blending takes notably more time than noise computation.
 - Larger blending radii increase the generation time quadratically.
 - Current version not threadsafe when multiple chunks are generated on different threads.
 - No opportunity for performance enhancement where it is certain only one biome is in range of the blending kernel.